Aoa77/node-console-menu/README.md

 # NodeConsoleMenu

-This is a Node.js TypeScript console application that renders a menu list of options.
+Node.js console application template written in TypeScript.
+Provides a framework for creating menu-driven CLI programs.

 - Use the `UP` and `DOWN` arrows to choose a menu item.
 - Use the `ENTER` key to select the chosen item.